Todd Astle: 2017–2019, Injury woes

 Astle was one of three spinners, along with Ajaz Patel and Ish Sodhi, named in New Zealand's squad for a series against Pakistan, and ahead of the series he played tour matches in the United Arab Emirates for New Zealand A to prepare and fight for a spot in the team.
 After he played well for New Zealand A he took a few days off to recover from kneecap irritation.
 He was initially only expected to miss the first ODI against Pakistan, but he was later ruled out of the tour altogether and forced to return home early.
 Astle recovered from his injury and returned to first-class cricket in New Zealand, where in February 2019, during the 2018–19 Plunket Shield season, he became the leading wicket-taker for Canterbury, going past Mark Priest's total of 290 dismissals.

 Astle returned to New Zealand's national team in February for their home ODI and Test series against Bangladesh.
 Because of his strong form and Ish Sodhi's struggles, he appeared to be New Zealand's favoured second spinner for the 2019 Cricket World Cup alongside Mitchell Santner, but when New Zealand announced their squad in April 2019 they selected Sodhi rather than Astle because Sodhi had more international experience.

 Following the World Cup, Astle was among four spin bowlers chosen to play for New Zealand in their Test series in Sri Lanka, where he'd made his Test debut seven years earlier.

-2020–present
+2020 onwards

 In November 2019, Astle was named in New Zealand's Test squad for their Test series against Australia.
 He played in the third Test of the series, taking 3 wickets overall in the match.

 Astle was named in New Zealand's T20I squad for their T20I series against Bangladesh.
 He only played in the third T20I and finished with his career best T20I figures of 4-13 which included the wickets of Mohammad Naim, Najmul Hossain Shanto, Afif Hossain and Mahedi Hasan.
 In August 2021, Astle was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup, where he did not get a game.
 He was then selected for a T20 series against India, and returned with unimpressive figures of 0/34 in 3 overs in the first T20 at Jaipur.